DOES MY SCOTTIE HAVE WORMS?

 copper, phosphorus and magnesium, calcium, zinc, potassium, folic acid and niacin; all important nutrients to your pet’s overall good health.

-So if you used these “preventive” drugs monthly as the manufacturers and many vets recommend, you’d actually be treating your dog unnecessarily for worms they don’t have!
+If you use systematic “preventive” worming treatments (toxic chemicals) as treatment manufacturers and many vets recommend, you are actually treating your dog unnecessarily for worms they don’t have!
+Exposing them unnecessarily to toxic chemicals.

 The starting point for preventing and treating worms (or any other disease) is always a healthy immune system.